-One of the aspects of the covenant between the Church of Ireland and the Methodist Church in Ireland is the desire to "enable a measure of joint training of candidates for ordained and lay ministries of our churches where possible and appropriate and to encourage mutual understanding at all levels in our churches."
+One of the aspects of the covenant between the Church of Ireland and the of candidates for ordained and lay ministries of our churches where possible and appropriate and to encourage mutual understanding at all levels in our churches."
 In recent years, this has resulted in the regular practice of combining those preparing for ordained ministry for an annual two-day integrative seminar on a particular topic related to ministerial formation.